- Open Access

 Mark Finlayson and Klazien Matter-Walstra (Federal Office of Public Health, Switzerland) contributed to this manuscript with their expertise in HTA and knowledge of the specific health care conditions in Switzerland.
 They both read and accepted the manuscript.

 This work was funded by the Swiss Federal Office of Public Health.
+Open Access funding enabled and organized by Projekt DEAL.

 Ethics approval and consent to participate